-To examine the potential impacts of reduced sediment inflow on the Krishna delta, several remote sensing images of the area were analyzed.
-The images were obtained from the Earth Science Data Interface (ESDI) at the Global Land Cover Facility (GLFC), found at http://glcfapp.umiacs.umd.edu:8080/esdi/index.jsp and were selected from the period between 1977 and 2000 to form a 'time series'.
+To examine the potential impacts of reduced sediment inflow on the Krishna Delta, several remote sensing images of the area were analyzed.
+The images were obtained from Earth Science Data Interface (ESDI) at the Global Land Cover Facility (GLFC) on http://glcfapp.umiacs.umd.edu: 8080/esdi/index.jsp and were selected from the period of 1977 to 2000 to form a "time series."
 The images included:

-- Landsat 2 Multispectral Scanner (MSS) image dated June 1, 1977 with a spatial resolution of 57 m; - Landsat 5 Thematic Mapper (TM) image dated November 10, 1990 with a spatial resolution of 28.5m; and - Landsat 7 Enhanced Thematic Mapper (ETM+) image dated October 28, 2000 with a spatial resolution of 28.5m. - Figure 10.
-The image of the Krishna River Delta indicating the areas where a closer inspection of erosion and deposition was made.
+- Landsat 2 Multispectral Scanner (MSS) image dated 1 June 1977 with a spatial resolution of 57 meters (m). - Landsat 5 Thematic Mapper (TM) image dated 10 November 1990 with a spatial resolution of 28.5 m. - Landsat 7 Enhanced Thematic Mapper plus (ETM+) image dated 28 October 2000 with a spatial resolution of 28.5 m.

-Three basic layers were used to detect morphological changes in the delta: (a) band 4 (NIR); (b) band 2 (Red); and (c) band 1 (Blue).
-These layers have characteristics that are suitable for coastal mapping, differentiation of vegetation from soil, reflectivity of denseness of vegetation and delineation of water bodies.
-The first, 'oldest' image was assumed to be the reference condition against which changes in other two images were detected.
+Three basic layers were used to detect morphological changes in the delta: band 4 (near infrared [NIR]), band 2 (red) and band 1 (blue).
+These layers have characteristics that are suitable for coastal mapping, differentiation of vegetation from soil, reflectivity of vegetation vigor and delineation of water bodies.
+The first, "oldest" image was assumed to be the reference condition against which changes in the other two images were detected.
 The entire delta shoreline was examined to demarcate the zones of erosion and deposition using ERDAS 9.0 software.
-The areas of deposition and erosion in between two consecutive dates (i. e., at 1990 and 2000) were identified and calculated using ArcGIS software.
-The areas around selected points (primarily the mouths of the main distributaries), where significant changes were expected to occur, were closely examined, highlighting the zones of erosion and deposition at each point.
-The image of the Krishna delta showing selected areas where the detailed assessment of erosion and deposition has been made is presented in Figure 10.
-Figures 11 and 12 display the sequence of images for years 1977, 1990 and 2000 for certain selected areas circled in Figure 10.
-The black lines in each image represent the reference position of the land mass at the start of the period - in 1977.
-Figure 13 shows areas of predominant erosion and deposition during the period between 1977 and 2000 for the entire delta shoreline, while Table 4 summarizes the calculated characteristics of these processes for the entire delta over the same period.
+The areas of deposition and erosion between two consecutive dates (i.e., in 1990 and 2000) were identified and calculated using ArcGIS software.
+The areas around selected points (primarily the mouths of the main distributaries), where significant changes were expected to occur were closely examined, highlighting the zones of erosion and deposition at each.
+The image of the Krishna Delta showing selected areas where detailed assessment of erosion and deposition has been made is presented in Figure 10.
+Figures 11 and 12 display the sequence of images for years 1977, 1990 and 2000 for some of the selected areas circled in Figure 10.
+The black lines in each image represent the reference position of the land mass at the start of the period, in 1977.
+Figure 13 shows areas of predominant erosion and deposition during the period between 1977 and 2000 for the entire delta shoreline, while table 4 summarizes the calculated characteristics of these processes for the entire delta over the same period.